ora-io/web3.js-plugin-ora/README.md

 // Initialize RPC endpoint (in this case with Sepolia Testnet) const web3 = new Web3("https://1rpc.io/sepolia");

-// Step 1: Register the ORAPlugin to the web3.js context pointint to the Sepolia Testnet network web3.registerPlugin(new ORAPlugin(PromptAddresses.SEPOLIA));
+// Step 1: Register the ORAPlugin to the web3.js context pointing to the Sepolia Testnet network web3.registerPlugin(new ORAPlugin(PromptAddresses.SEPOLIA));

-// Step 2: Add private key to initialize a wallet const wallet = web3.eth.accounts.wallet.add("PRIVATE_KEY"); // Make sure you have funds
+// Step 2: Add private key to initialize a wallet (note: NEVER PUSH/SHOW your private key) const wallet = web3.eth.accounts.wallet.add("PRIVATE_KEY"); // Make sure you have funds

 async function main() {